Weill Cornell Medicine - Qatar: Academics

-The school offers a six-year undergraduate-entry medical program; as well as a four-year graduate-entry program for students who have previously completed undergraduate degrees elsewhere.
-All students are awarded a Doctor of Medicine from Cornell University.
-When the school's pre-medical program opened in the fall of 2002, and was reportedly the first coeducational institute of higher education in Qatar.
+The school offers a six-year undergraduate-entry medical program, as well as a four-year graduate-entry program for students who have previously completed undergraduate degrees elsewhere.
+Students who complete the program are awarded the Doctor of Medicine (DM) degree by Cornell University.
 Its clinical affiliates are the Hamad Medical Corporation's General Hospital and Women's Hospital.

-According to The Washington Post, Weill Cornell–Qatar receives $121.7 million just to cover the operating expenses for the university, making it the most expensive U.S. university in Qatar's Education City.

-WCM-Q has 33 clubs, sports teams, and student organizations, some of which participate against other university campuses in Education City.
+WCM-Q has 33 clubs, sports teams, and student organizations, some of which compete against teams from other universities in Education City.

-Financial Aid and Scholarship
+Financial aid and scholarships

 Financial Aid

-Students and applicants who are citizens of the State of Qatar should contact the scholarship office of the Higher Education Institute (HEI) or Sidra Medicine for information on securing funding for their education.
+Students and applicants who are citizens of the State of Qatar are required to contact the scholarship office of the Higher Education Institute (HEI) or Sidra Medicine for information on securing funding for their education.
 International students have the opportunity to receive need-based financial aid through the Qatar Foundation in the form of a zero-interest loan.

-Scholarship
+Scholarships

 Qatar Foundation Scholarship

-Each year, the scholarship office at the Qatar Foundation awards a limited number of scholarships to students based on their exceptional academic performance.
+Each year, the scholarship office at Qatar Foundation awards a limited number of scholarships to students based on their exceptional academic performance.